 - Are exercised, evolve, or expire

-The capabilities of the network impact the attractiveness of the development options that the network generates.
-To the extent that options are exercised and provide feedback, the confidence in their attractiveness tends to increase.
+The capabilities of the network impact the attractiveness of the development options that can be generated.

-Multiple development options can be active simultaneously to provide multiple opportunities to win within the project’s current constraints.
+Multiple development options can be active simultaneously to provide multiple opportunities to develop advantages within the project’s current constraints.

-This illustration contains representations of four snapshots of the development network from the beginning of the project to pre-launch.
+This illustration contains representations of four snapshots of development efforts from the beginning of the project to pre-launch.
 Individuals engage and disengage throughout the project.
-The image in the upper-right corner represents the holistic solution set.
+The image in the upper-right corner represents a winning set of advantages.
 The arrow represents an evolved version of the focus of efforts after a change in expectations early in the project.
 The graphic elements within the arrow represent the details of synthesizing and exercising development options to evaluate multiple opportunities to win as well as to detect and to correct mismatches.
 Discontinued development options are represented using red octagons.

 Pathways to new product development proficiency